Wentworth College, York

 Wentworth College is a college of the University of York, named after Thomas Wentworth, 1st Earl of Strafford.

 History

 The College was founded in 1972.
 Wentworth was refounded in 2001 and became the postgraduate only college of the University.
 Postgraduates can however choose membership of any of the colleges at the University.
 Wentworth College currently has around 500 resident graduate students and a further 4500 non-resident College Members.

 When York Nightline was created in 1972, it was based in Wentworth College until it moved to Vanbrugh College in 1979.

+In summer 2024 it was announced that the Wentworth College Nucleus building would be closed and mothballed.
+The university cited high operational costs and the lack of the buildings suitability to modern demands.

 Buildings and services

 Wentworth houses the Department of Sociology, and the Vedge cafe (formerly the Edge), which is currently closed.
 The Graduate Common Room functions as a games room while the Senior Common Room is used for small formal and informal gatherings, including the Wentworth Seminar Series and the College Manager's afternoon tea.
 Other communal areas include a breakout room and a study space, as well as a lending library.

 In addition, Wentworth has a computer room, a prayer room and a laundry room as well as an art and ceramics studio.